 Through the use of a high frequency recursive verifiable delay function (VDF), PoH imprints to the Solana blockchain a unique hash and count for each transaction and event.
 Once you know this for a given event, you can figure out what had to occur before and after it.
 This VDF function enables validators to reconstruct the order of events and serves as a cryptographic timestamp while ultimately enabling unparalleled speed and throughput.
 Essentially, VDFs and PoH enable more events to happen quicker.

 Solana is a hybrid of PoS and PoH consensus.
 This is the first of its kind.
 When you look at Bitcoin, Ethereum, Cardano, Polkadot, Avalanche, Bitcoin Cash, Litecoin, etc, the numbers of transactions per second (tps) and verifiable throughput come nowhere close to Solana.

-Due to the 400 millisecond block times and its unique understanding of time, the Solana blockchain can theoretically handle 710,000 tps as computing power increases.
-This limit has not been met as computers are not near that level of efficiency although Solana has reached upwards of 400,000 tps on a single node in a test net and regularly encounters dozens of thousands of tps on its mainnet.
+Due to 400 millisecond block times and its unique understanding of time, the Solana blockchain can theoretically handle 710,000 tps as computing power increases.
+This limit has not been met as computers are not near that level of efficiency although Solana has reached upwards of 400,000 tps on a single node in a test net and regularly encounters thousands of tps on its mainnet.

 Can it go … faster?

 Short answer: maybe.